bparch/bp-todo-core/README.md

 ## Launch

 To launch the app key in this command
--   On a different terminal key in mongo to start MongoDB server
 -	npm run start
 -	In browser key in the URL as http://localhost:8001/todos